ki11roy/word_generator/README.md

 Generator of possible answers for a word game

 ##Launch
 You have some alphabet with not necessarily unique letters, some required word length and a dictionary.
-The script comes with two dictionaries 'russian' and 'russian2'.
+The script comes with two Russian dictionaries 'russian' and 'russian2' and a couple of English dictionaries 'english.adj' 'english.adv' 'english.noun' 'english.verb'
 Then you just running the script and getting possible words.

 ```